 Parents - Close cooperation between the home and school is a key ingredient in a successful educational program.
 As a part of the admissions process Osaka International School requires that both parents, where available , meet with a member of the school staff to discuss their student's educational needs.
 Parents residing outside Japan may arrange for interviews after arriving in Japan.

 All applicants take language, mathematics and cognitive tests as part of the admissions process.
 Admission for non-English speakers may be limited at each grade level to maintain a strong English language environment.
-Non-native speakers of English are expected to be able to read, speak and write English at grade level within two years.
-For further ESL information, see the English as a Second Language section in the curriculum description.
+For further ESL information, see the Language Support section of the website.

 Notification of Acceptance